Owls-Head-Solutions/WP_Foundation/readme.txt

 ********************************
 This system installs XDebug into the virtual dev environment.
 If you have XDebug setup on your PHP Storm instance then it is pretty easy do efficient "break point" debugging.
+Turn on your debugger in PHP Storm (top right corner), set the debugger cookie in your browser with the bookmarklets here: https://www.jetbrains.com/phpstorm/marklets/, then set some breakpoints.
+PHP Storm will notify you of a new connection and pause on the code as it executes.